• Skip to primary navigation

 Oven Roux Method

-4. Slowly stir in the chicken stock or water with Better Than Bouillon.
-Add in the 2 tablespoons Cajun seasoning, bay leaves, Worcestershire sauce and hot sauce.
+• Slowly stir in the chicken stock or water with Better Than Bouillon.
+Add in the 2 tablespoons Cajun seasoning, bay leaves, Worcestershire sauce, hot sauce, chicken thighs and sausage.
 Bring to a boil over medium-high heat and then reduce to a simmer over medium-low heat.
 Cover and simmer for about an hour and stir occasionally.

 Stove-Top Roux Method

-4. Slowly stir in the chicken stock or water with Better Than Bouillon.
-Add in the 2 tablespoons Cajun seasoning, bay leaves, Worcestershire sauce and hot sauce.
+• Slowly stir in the chicken stock or water with Better Than Bouillon.
+Add in the 2 tablespoons Cajun seasoning, bay leaves, Worcestershire sauce, hot sauce, chicken thighs and sausage.
 Bring to a boil over medium-high heat and then reduce to a simmer over medium-low heat.
 Cover and simmer for about an hour and stir occasionally.

 Notes